Default Bayes Factors for Testing the (In)equality of Several Population Variances: Conclusion

 \section{Conclusion}

-In this paper, we derived a default Bayes factor test for assessing the (in)equality of several population variances.
-This Bayes factor fulfills a number of common desiderata in Bayesian analysis \parencite[e.g.,][]{ly2018bayes, bayarri2012criteria, jeffreys1939theory, consonni2018prior}.
-In addition, we extended the Bayes factor test to cover the one-sample case, non-overlapping intervall nulls, and mixed restrictions for the $K > 2$ case.
-The proposed procedure generalizes the approach of \textcite{boing2018automatic} and allows researchers to inform their statistical tests with prior knowledge.
-It also generalizes Jeffreys's test for the agreement of two standard errors \parencite[][pp. 222-224]{jeffreys1939theory}; see Appendix \ref{sec:jeffreys-parameterization}.
+In this paper, we proposed a default Bayes factor test for assessing the (in)equality of several population variances and showed that it fulfills a number of desiderata for Bayesian model comparison \parencite[e.g.,][]{bayarri2012criteria,consonni2018prior, jeffreys1939theory,ly2016harold,ly2018phd,pena2018phd}.
+In addition, we extended the Bayes factor test to cover the $K-1$-sample case, non-overlapping interval nulls, and mixed restrictions for the \( K > 2 \) case.
+The proposed procedure allows researchers to inform their statistical tests with prior knowledge.
+It also generalizes Jeffreys's test for the agreement of two standard errors \parencite[][pp. 222-224]{jeffreys1939theory}; see \refApp{sec:jeffreys-parameterization}.

 A limitation of the proposed methodology is that it assumes that the data follow a Gaussian distribution, which might not always be adequate in practical applications.
-A potential extension would be to use a t-distributions with a small number of degrees of freedom, so as to better accommodate outliers, and then test whether the scales of these t-distributions differ.
+A potential extension would be to use a $t$-distributions with a small number of degrees of freedom $\nu \geq 3$, so as to better accommodate outliers, and then test whether the scales of these \( t \)-distributions differ.
 Another future avenue is to allow for data from the same unit, that is, allow for correlated observations or dependent groups.
+Similarly, researchers may wish to not only compare specific (substantive) hypotheses, but instead test all possible equalities.
+This is an important yet difficult challenge since the number of equalities grows extremely quickly with the number of groups. \textcite{gopalan1998bayesian} use a Dirichlet process prior on this large model space and use a stochastic search algorithm to estimate posterior probabilities for all possible equalities.
+We leave combining this approach with our default Bayes factor test for future work.
 For the present, we believe that our work provides an elegant Bayesian complement to popular classical tests for assessing the (in)equality of several independent population variances, ready for routine applications.